 The annual budget process begins in January, after the Governor has released his proposed budget for the fiscal year beginning the next July 1.
 The district begins to develop a budget based on this proposal, knowing that the Governor will release a May Revise — essentially a revision to this January proposal but based on several more months of economic data.

-For the past four years, a Superintendent’s Budget Advisory Committee (SBAC) has been responsible for creating budget recommendations for the Superintendent.
+Since 2008-09, a Superintendent’s Budget Advisory Committee (SBAC) has been responsible for creating budget recommendations for the Superintendent.
 The SBAC starts with a staff recommendation for the budget, created by department heads as a starting point for its deliberations.
 It is free to recommend changes to the budget, keeping in mind the necessity to pass a balanced budget.

 |January||Governor releases budget proposal|